appacademy/SWEO-Part-Time-Resources/3-Module/1-week/3-day/README.md

 The rules of priority are:

 - inline writes over everything... but we rarely want this.
-Avo`id` this.
+Avoid this.
 - whichever has the most `IDs`, wins.
 - if above equal, whichever has the most `classes`, `pseudo-classes`, and `attributes` wins.
 - if above equal, whichever has the most `tags` (`a`, `div`, `h1`, etc.) wins.